I. Introduction and National Information

 For listings of emergency shelters and homeless shelters in Pennsylvania, go to http://www.homelessshelterdirectory.org/pennsylvania.html

-For rental assistance and information on low-income housing, go to https://portal.hud.gov/hudportal/HUD?src=/topics/rental_assistance
+For rental assistance, go to https://portal.hud.gov/hudportal/HUD?src=/topics/rental_assistance

 For information about finding a housing counselor, please go to http://libertyresources.org/other-services/housing-counseling/

 |Housing specific to Individuals with Mental Illness and/or Substance Abuse||For listings of housing and shelter in southeastern Pennsylvania, see:

 Additional information should be available through your county departments and organizations: